bugsbugsbux/spotter/README.md

 * `hide_on_move()` can be used in custom functions
 * `hide_on_expire()` can be used in custom functions.
-Passing `hide_on_move=true` also hides the targets on cursor movement, whatever, comes first.
+Passing `hide_on_move=true` also hides the targets on cursor movement, whatever comes first.
 Note, that targets are never hidden during operator pending mode.

 `core.lua` exposes a function to check whether targets are currently